Full metastable asymptotic of the Fisher information: Introduction

 The reversible diffusion model \eqref{e:diffusionprocess} is a paradigmatic model for metastable phenomena, that show up in the dynamical behavior of a large variety of complex real world systems, and can be regarded as a mark of dynamical phase transitions.
 It is often a detailed theoretical and numerical analysis of metastability that allows for a proper upscaling of microscopic models - defined at the atomic or molecular level - to macroscopic descriptions catching experimental observations in materials science, biology and chemistry.
-We refer to Kramers' influential~\cite{Kr}, to~\cite{HTB} and to~\cite{Be,Le, DLPN} for recent brief reviews on some of the mathematical techniques used in the analysis of metastability.
+We refer to Kramers' influential work~\cite{Kr}, to~\cite{HTB} and to~\cite{Be,Le, DLPN} for recent brief reviews on some of the mathematical techniques used in the analysis of metastability.
+We also refer specifically to \cite{Mat, OV} and references therein for some classical rigorous results concerning the heuristic picture described above.

 \

 One expects the metastable behavior to be encoded somehow in the asymptotic behavior of the Fisher information.
 We discuss below why $\Gamma$-convergence is the natural tool to characterize this asymptotic behavior, in particular in the context of metastability and convergence of multi-scale reversible dynamics.
 However, for the sake of readability, we first shortly describe our main result in Section~\ref{ss:intromain} below, then informally explain how $\Gamma$-convergence can be used as a solid theoretical framework for metastability in Section~\ref{ss:kifer}, in particular in the context of large deviations of the occupation measure.
 We quickly review the applications of $\Gamma$-convergence in multi-scale gradient flows in Section~\ref{ss:multigrad} (see also \cite{PSV} where $\Gamma$-convergence is exploited to upscale an essentially one-dimensional metastable Fokker-Planck equation).
 We recall the definition of $\Gamma$-convergence in Section~\ref{ss:gammaconv} below, and refer to \cite{Br} for a systematic treatment.